neondatabase/website/content/docs/connect/connection-pooling.md

 ## Optimize queries with PgBouncer and prepared statements

-Protocol-level prepared statements are now supported with Neon and PgBouncer as of the [PgBouncer 1.21.0 release](https://github.com/pgbouncer/pgbouncer/releases/tag/pgbouncer_1_21_0).
-This capability can help you boost query performance while providing an added layer of protection against potential SQL injection attacks.
+Protocol-level prepared statements are supported with Neon and PgBouncer as of the [PgBouncer 1.21.0 release](https://github.com/pgbouncer/pgbouncer/releases/tag/pgbouncer_1_21_0).
+Using prepared statements can help boost query performance while providing an added layer of protection against potential SQL injection attacks.

 ### Understanding prepared statements